 6.5.4.
 If the IMO has not accepted a Resource Plan Submission for a Trading Day by the closing time specified in clause 6.5.1(b) from a Market Participant that is required to make a Resource Plan Submission or a Market Participant covered by clause 6.5.1C, then it the IMO must prepare a default Resource Plan for that Market Participant which must include, for each Trading Interval on the Trading Day:

-(a) in respect of a Market Participant other than the Electricity Generation Corporation:
+(a) in respect of a Market Participant other than Verve Energy:

 i. all the Market Participant’s Scheduled Generators and Non-Scheduled Generators having a scheduled output of zero;